Art & Activism

 ARTH260C: Art and Activism.
 You will discover the modern history of political art and creative activism, from the time of the Russian and Mexican Revolutions through the rise of Feminism, the Vietnam War, and Black Lives Matter.
-(3 credit course, fulfills General Education requirements of I-Series and Humanities)
+(3 credit course, fulfills General Education requirements of I-Series, and Humanities or Scholarship in Practice)

 Abigail McEwen, Associate Professor of Latin American art history, leads the Art and Activism community.
 Professor McEwen has taught at College Park since 2010 and is a faculty affiliate of the Latin American Studies Center.